kztmk/x_Autopost/README.md

 ## Google Drive Media Storage

-Media files are:

-1. Uploaded to a dedicated folder in Google Drive
-2. Automatically set to "anyone with the link can view" using Drive API
-3. Converted to accessible URLs for embedding in posts
+- Media files intended for posting should be stored in Google Drive.
+- The **File ID** of each media file needs to be included in the JSON string within the `media` column of the "Posts" sheet.
+- The script uses `DriveApp.getFileById()` to access the files for uploading.
+Ensure the script has the necessary permissions to access Drive.
+File sharing permissions ("anyone with the link can view") are **not** automatically handled by this script version.

 ## Archive System